mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/README.md

   4. Run Contextual_Ensemble_Model.py
       * This file will run ensemble modeling for the contextual features
   5. RunModels.py
-      * This file will run modeling for both Contextual and Covariate Features
+      * This file will run modeling for both contextual and covariate features